|● Check the status of your debt.

-If at any time during this process, you contact DMC to dispute the debt, request a waiver, or fulfill your debt obligation, the steps listed above are either suspended or amended.
+If at any time during this process you contact the Debt Management Center to dispute the debt, request a waiver, or fulfill your debt obligation, the steps listed above are either suspended or amended.

 You can elect to use benefits under another benefit program for which you are eligible even if you have a debt under your current benefit program.